gitops-tools/image-updater/README.md

 A new branch will be created based on the `branchGenerateName` field, which would look something like `repo-imager-kXzdf`.

-## Updating the sourceBranch directly
+### Updating the sourceBranch directly

-If no value is provided for `branchGenerateName`, then the `sourceBranch` will be updated directly.
+If no value is provided for `branchGenerateName`, then the `sourceBranch` will be updated directly, this means that if you use `master`, then the token must have access to push a change directly to master.

 ### Creating the configuration

-The tool reads a YAML definition, which by default is mounted in from a `ConfigMap`.
+The tool reads a YAML definition, which in the provided Deployment is mounted in from a `ConfigMap`.

 ```shell
 $ kubectl create configmap image-hooks-config --from-file=config.yaml